NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Methods

 \subsection{Training protocol}

-We train NAP on inputs with varying dimensionality, pushing it to operate across different modality subsets, channel counts, and sequence lengths.
-We generate batches by randomly selecting a subset of dimensions along four axes: the number of time steps, the set of modalities, the number of channels, and the set of base predictors.
-Along the temporal axis, we uniformly sample $K$ contiguous segments of the same random length from each of the $B$ recordings within the batch.
-A subset of available modalities is then randomly selected and, within each chosen modality, a random subset of channels and base predictors are sampled.
-This procedure yields batches where all samples share the same input shape although the shape may vary between batches.
-As a result, padding and masking are not required, improving computational efficiency.
-Furthermore, instead of performing a single gradient update per batch, we accumulate gradients over $G$ distinct batches \cite{Malekzadeh2021}.
-Further methodological and implementation details are reported in \ref{apd:A_batching} and \ref{apd:A_hparams}, respectively.
+We train NAPS on inputs of varying dimensionality, pushing it to operate across different modality subsets, channel counts, and sequence lengths.
+This is done by leveraging:

+\paragraph{Dynamic batch sampling} Batches are generated by randomly selecting a consistent subset of dimensions along four axes: the number of time steps, the set of modalities, the channels within each selected modality, and the set of base encoders.
+Along the temporal axis, we sample uniformly $K$ sequences of the same random length from each of the $B$ recordings within the batch.
+A subset of available modalities is then randomly selected and, within each chosen modality, a random subset of channels is independently sampled, allowing the number of selected channels to differ across modalities.
+Finally, a random subset of base encoders is sampled.
+Further details are reported in Appendix \ref{apd:A_batching}.
+This procedure yields samples which share the same dimensionality within a batch while it may vary between batches.
+As a result, padding and masking are not required, favoring computational efficiency and low memory overhead.

+\paragraph{Gradient accumulation} We accumulate gradients over $G$ distinct batches; each optimizer step considers $G \cdot B \cdot K$ sequences.
+By combining dynamic batch construction with gradient accumulation, the model is systematically exposed to a diverse set of input configurations within each optimization step, enhancing robustness to heterogeneous and variable-dimensional data \cite{Malekzadeh2021}.

+We report in \ref{apd:A_hparams} implementation details of the architecture and training protocol for our use case.